nxp-mcuxpresso/mcuxsdk-examples/eiq_examples/mpp/camera_persondetect_view/readme.md

 - Another pipeline that runs the ML inference on the image coming from the camera or the static image.
 - Pipeline 1 is split from pipeline 0
 - Pipeline 0 executes the processing of each element sequentially and CANNOT be preempted by another pipeline.
-- Pipeline 1 executes the processing of each element sequentially but CAN be preempted.
+- Pipeline 1 is composed of two parts: one that CANNOT be preempted (2D convert element) and one that CAN be preempted (ML inference).

 ### Pipelines elements description

 * Camera element is configured for a specific pixel format and resolution (board dependent)
-* Static image element is configured for a specific pixel format and resolution (board dependent)
 * Display element is configured for a specific pixel format and resolution (board dependent)
+* JPEG decoder element decodes the camera input stream from JPEG format to raw image data (YUV format) This element is present in the pipeline only when camera output is in JPEG format (eg. USB camera)
-* 2D convert element on pipeline 0 is configured to perform:
+* First 2D convert element on pipeline 0 is configured to perform:
-  - color space conversion from the camera pixel format to the display pixel format
+  - color space conversion from camera pixel format to the display pixel format
+  - image flip if required by the display orientation
+* Second 2D convert element on pipeline 0 is configured to perform:
-  - rotation depending on the display orientation compared to landscape mode (NB: Rotation should be performed after the labeled-rectangle to get labels in the right orientation).
+  - rotation depending on the display orientation compared to camera orientation
+  - scaling to match the display resolution
 * 2D convert element on pipeline 1 is configured to perform:
-  - color space conversion from the camera pixel format to RGB888
+  - color space conversion from camera pixel format to RGB888
   - cropping to maintain image aspect ratio
   - scaling to 160x128 as mandated by the persondetection model
+  - image flip if required by the display orientation

 * The labeled rectangle element draws a crop window from which the camera image is sent to the ML inference element.